ImageMagick/Usage-Markdown/advanced/index.md

 [![\[IM Output\]](jigsaw_bevel.png)](jigsaw_bevel.png)

 In a real jigsaw this bevel is a result of machine press cutting the jigsaw pieces.
 It also gives the pieces a slight dent, so if the pieces are fitted back together you can still see the impression of the cuts.

 Now lets add some thickness to the piece.
-This is the best and quickest way I have found, though I don't consired it a very good technique.
+This is the best and quickest way I have found, though I don't consider it a very good technique.
 If you can find something better, then please let me know.

        convert jigsaw_bevel.png \
                \( +clone -fill DarkSlateGrey -colorize 100% -repage +0+1 \) \